-Heat-treated washers not less than $5/16}$ in. thick are required to cover oversized and short-slotted holes in external plies, when ASTM A490 bolts of diameter larger than 1 in. are used.
+Heat-treated washers not less than 5/16 in. thick are required to cover oversized and short-slotted holes in external plies, when ASTM A490 bolts of diameter larger than 1 in. are used, except per footnote d.
 This was found necessary to distribute the high clamping pressure so as to prevent collapse of the hole perimeter and enable the development of the desired clamping force.
-Preliminary investigation has shown that a similar but less severe deformation occurs when oversized or slotted holes are in the interior plies.
-The reduction in clamping force may be offset by "keying," which tends to increase the resistance to slip.
-These effects are accentuated in joints of thin plies.
+Preliminary investigation has shown that a similar but